Candi Carter

 Candi Carter (born February 19, 1969) is an American broadcast executive and television talk show producer.
-She won two Daytime Emmy Awards, one in 1994 for Outstanding Children’s Programming Special on WISN-TV, and another in 2020 for Outstanding Informative Talk Show for The View.
+She has won two Daytime Emmy Awards, one in 1994 for Outstanding Children's Programming Special on WISN-TV, and another in 2020 for Outstanding Informative Talk Show for The View.

-Early life and education

-Carter was born and raised in Detroit, Michigan, and attended Boston College where she received her bachelor’s degree in communications in 1991.

 Career

 Carter began her career as a programming producer at WISN-TV in 1993.
-Since then, she has worked as a producer on shows ranging from The Oprah Winfrey Show, the Tyler Perry Talk Show, Just Keke, Ice & Coco, The View, and Tamron Hall.
+Since then, she has worked as a producer on shows ranging from The Oprah Winfrey Show, The Tyler Perry Show, Just Keke, Ice & Coco, The View, and Tamron Hall.

 The Oprah Winfrey Show

 From 1996 to 2011, Carter worked on The Oprah Winfrey Show, starting as an associate producer and becoming senior producer of the show.

 The View

 From 2015 to 2020, Carter served as the executive producer on The View television talk show.
 Carter was nominated for Daytime Emmy Awards for her role as the executive producer on The View in 2016, 2017, 2018, and 2019.
 In 2020, the show won the Emmy Award for "Outstanding Informative Talk Show".
 It was inducted into the NAB Broadcasting Hall of Fame that same year.
 According to Essence magazine, Carter was the first black woman to executive produce the show.